TacoTM/RTS/README.md

 # What's happening now

 It is now being evolved into a game.
+I plan on this game having a set map and the player plays through a series of random disasters.
+The main objective of the player is to keep their island intact as much as possible.